nikmash711/nikkie-pawfiles-client/README.md

 - [x] 10.
 User can edit and delete their posts and info about their pets (and pictures).

 ## Extension Features:
 - [ ] 1.
-User can change their password
+User can change their password, first name, and last name, but not username
 - [ ] 2.
 Users can see other user's Pawfiles (read-only) via a link
 - [x] 3.
 Users can edit/delete their posts, reminders, update their pet's profile photo, etc.
 - [x] 4.
 Users will only be logged out after a certain amount of time, not every time they refresh or leave the browser